-In 2018 we responded to 187 complaints and issued 18 citations to property owners.
-In 2019 we responded to 1083 complaints, issued 404 warning notices and 168 complaints for failing to comply.
-In 2020 we responded to 226 complaints, issued 143 warning notices and 65 complaints for failing to comply.
-In 2021 we responded to 159 complaints issued 44 warning notices and 40 complaints for failing to comply.
-In 2022 we responded to 73 complaints issued 42 warning notices and 36 complaints for failing to comply.
+In 2019 the police department responded to 1083 complaints, issued 404 warning notices and 168 complaints for failing to comply.
+In 2020 the police department responded to 226 complaints, issued 143 warning notices and 65 complaints for failing to comply.
+In 2021 the police department responded to 159 complaints, issued 44 warning notices and 40 complaints for failing to comply.
+In 2022 the police department responded to 73 complaints, issued 42 warning notices and 36 complaints for failing to comply.
+In 2023 the police department responded to 200 complaints, issued 162 warning notices and 55 complaints for failing to comply.